idrisaquil/Binary-Image-Classification-Dogs-vs-Cats-CNN-VGG-16/README.md

 The "Dogs vs. Cats" dataset has its roots in the Asirra project (Animal Species Image Recognition for Restricting Access), originally developed by Microsoft Research as a CAPTCHA system.
 Asirra challenged users to distinguish cats from dogs in photographs, a task that is trivial for humans but historically difficult for computers.
 Through a partnership with Petfinder.com, over three million manually classified cat and dog images were collected, providing one of the earliest large-scale image datasets for machine learning.
 This legacy evolved into the modern "Dogs vs. Cats" dataset, which is now a popular benchmark for image classification tasks, particularly for training Convolutional Neural Networks (CNNs).
 In practice, models are often trained on subsets of the data (in this case: 3,750 cats and 3,750 dogs) drawn from the larger dataset of 17,500 images (8,750 cats and 8,750 dogs).
 These models utilize a combination of tools to learn visual features, evaluate and visualize predictions, and display final accuracy results (with performance analytics measured using Confusion Matrix and AUC/ROC Scores).

-This project makes great use of the following Python libraries & Machine Learning franeworks to accurately pinpoint whether an image is a cat or a dog:
+The following Python libraries & Machine Learning franeworks were employed to accurately pinpoint whether an image is a cat or a dog:

 ### Open-Source Libraries
  - #### **NumPy** (for numerical array-based data preprocessing)
  - #### **Matplotlib, Seaborn & PIL** (for displaying images and making the model’s performance visually-interpretable, not just numerically)
  - #### **Scikit-Learn** (for evaluate model predictions and quantify accuracy)

-### Proprietary Machine Learning Libraries
+### Proprietary Machine Learning Frameworks
  - #### **TensorFlow/Keras** (for loading, preprocessing, resizing images into the correct CNN input format for model architecture modeling)
  - #### **VGG-16** (pre-trained, deep CNN model - for feature extraction and transfer learning)